 Artificial intelligence is emerging from all aspects of our daily lives, from customer support to news generation.
-We live in the era of so-called AI revolution, where tools are making us more productive, freeing time for creativity and creating new ways to problem solve.
+We live in the era of the so-called AI revolution, where tools are making us more productive, freeing time for creativity, and creating new ways to problem solve.
 Data is considered to be the new fuel, providing valuable insights and enabling industry and culture change.

 Atlantbh has been aboard the Data Science train for over a year.
 Pioneering in B&H, we wanted to share the experience and knowledge that we gained during this journey.
 With that in mind, we organised multiple events as part of the Data Science Days project.
 On Friday, June 9th, it was a great pleasure to welcome numerous attendees to our event, Data Science Days: “Bridging theory and practice”.

 The first part of the event guided attendees through data science basics, presenting our own project, PlaceLab, and explaining how to incorporate data science into existing projects.

 In the first presentation, we discussed how to create a strategy, what the common roadblocks are, how to formulate a DS problem and how to build a team and be agile in DS.